Foundation

 As a result of the awarding of the Nobel Prize, my public activity has increased.
 I traveled across five continents, offering conferences, receiving academic degrees, participating in meetings and congresses, both of a literary, social and political nature, but, above all, I participated in actions that demand the dignification of human beings and the fulfillment of the Declaration of Human Rights by achieving of a more just society, where the person is an absolute priority, and not the trade or the struggles for a hegemonic power, always destructive.

 I believe I have worked hard over the past few years.
-Since 1998, I have published Political Sheets (1976-1998) (1999), The Cave (2000), The Greatest Flower in the World (2001), The Duplicated Man (2002), Essay on Lucidity (2004), Don Giovanni or the Dissolute Absolved (2005), The Intermittences of Death (2005) and The Small Memories (2006).
+Since 1998, I have published Political Sheets (1976-1998) (1999), The Cave (2000), The Biggest Flower in the World (2001), The Double (2002), Seeing (2004), Don Giovanni or the Dissolute Absolved (2005), Death at Intervals (2005) and The Small Memories (2006).
 Now, this autumn of 2008, a new book will appear: The Elephant's Journey, a short story, a narrative, a fable.

-In 2007, it decided to create a Foundation with my name in Lisbon, which assumes, among its main objectives, the defense and dissemination of contemporary literature, the defense and the requirement to comply with the Human Rights Charter, in addition to of the attention that we owe, as responsible citizens, to the care of the environment.
+In 2007, it decided to create a Foundation with my name in Lisbon, which assumes, among its main objectives, the defense and dissemination of contemporary literature, the defense and the requirement to comply with the Declaration of Human Rights, in addition to of the attention that we owe, as responsible citizens, to the care of the environment.
 In July 2008, a protocol for the granting of Casa dos Bicos, in Lisbon, was signed for the headquarters of the José Saramago Foundation, where it will continue to intensify and consolidate the objectives set out in its Declaration of Principles, opening doors to living projects of cultural unrest and transformative proposals for society.

 Biography